rsk-lab/swift-style-guide/README.md

 When implementing protocols, there are three ways to organize your code:

-1. Using `// MARK:` comments to separate your protocol implementation from the rest of your code.
+1. Using `// MARK: -` comments to separate your protocol implementation from the rest of your code.
 2. Using an extension outside your `class`/`struct` implementation code, but in the same source file.
 3. Using an extension outside your `class`/`struct` implementation code in another source file.